-The 2017-2018 fiscal year was impacted by continued declining enrollment resulting in a reduction to revenue based upon Average Daily Attendance (ADA) ; on-going increases in step and column movement on salary schedules; higher medical and liability insurance premiums; special education encroachment; and other expenditure increases.
+The 2018-2019 fiscal year was impacted by continued declining enrollment resulting in a reduction to revenue based upon Average Daily Attendance (ADA); on-going increases in step and column movement on salary schedules; higher medical and liability insurance premiums; special education contributions; and other expenditure increases.
 This year the District results of operations realized a General Fund surplus and an increase in unrestricted fund balance.
-(The fund balance increase in 2016-17 was due to one-time \$2.56 M mandate cost discretionary funding allocation in 2016-17).
-The District anticipated continuing deficit spending in the Unrestricted General Fund in 2017-18, 2018-19 and 2019-20.
+The District anticipated continuing deficit spending in the Unrestricted General Fund in 2019-2020.
 In order to control deficit spending, the District Board approved a multi-year, \$16 million plan to budget increased revenue and decreased expenditures.

 The District's long range projections show a consistent decline in student population for the next five years.
-Even with increased State revenues under the new Local Control Funding Formula, the long term budget projections anticipate deficits caused by reduced Federal funding, declining enrollment, collectively bargaining agreements, and step movement on the salary schedules.
+Even with increased State revenues under the new Local Control Funding Formula, the long term budget projections anticipate deficits caused by reduced Federal funding, declining enrollment, collective bargaining agreements, and step movement on the salary schedules.